chili-chips-ba/openCologne/README.md

 <b>Play 9</b> - Port the barebones of <a href="https://github.com/betrusted-io/betrusted-soc">BetrustedSOC</a> to GateMate, namely its VexRiscv CPU and UART.

 This is a stepping stone for our next CologneChip project, perhaps using one of their yet to be released 40K or 80K devices.
-For background, BetrustedSOC is hosted in a Spartan7 XC7S50 (50K LUT6 device), with 80% utilization as of October 2022, and implemented using proprietary Vivado 2019.2 toolchain.
-The framework also employs a 5K LUT4 Lattice UP5 FPGA on the side for housekeeping tasks.
+For background, BetrustedSOC is hosted in a Spartan7 XC7S50 (50K LUT6 device), with 80% utilization (as of October 2022), implemented using proprietary Vivado 2019.2 toolchain.
+The framework also employs a 5K LUT4 Lattice UP5 FPGA for housekeeping tasks.

 The full BetrustedSOC would indeed be a very fun thing to eventually do!

 **<h3> Beinvolved </h3>**
-We are welcoming everyone interested to contribute to this work.
+We welcome everyone interested to contribute to this work.
 Please reach out to fpga@chili-chips.com, or join our <a href="https://discord.gg/F5UPDFFdsH">GateMate Discord Channel</a>.

 **<h3> Acknowledgements </h3>**
 We are grateful to: